flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMScript.md

     #
     #SBATCH --ntasks=1
     # If each task will need more that a single CPU, then alter this
     # value.
-Remeber, this is multiplicative, so if you sk for
+Remeber, this is multiplicative, so if you ask for
-    # 4 TASK and 4 CPUS per Task, you will be allocated 16 CPU;s
+    # 4 Tasks and 4 CPU's per Task, you will be allocated 16 CPU's
     #SBATCH --cpus-per-task=1
     ##################################################################
     # Set the memory requirements for the job in MB.
 Your job will be
     # allocated exclusive access to that amount of RAM.
 In the case it
     # overuses that amount, Slurm will kill it.
 The default value is
-    # around 2GB per core.
+    # around 2GB per CPU you ask for.
     # Note that the lower the requested memory, the higher the
     # chances to get scheduled to 'fill in the gaps' between other
     # jobs.
+Pick ONE of the below options.
+They are Mutually Exclusive.
+    # You can ask for X Amount of RAM per CPU (MB by default)
-    #SBATCH --mem-per-cpu=4080MB
+    #SBATCH --mem-per-cpu=4000
+    # Or, you can ask for a 'total amount of RAM'
+    ##SBATCH --mem=12G
     ##################################################################
     # Change the number of GPU's required and the most GPU's that can be
     # requested is 2.
 As there are limited GPU slots, they are heavily
     # weighted against for Fairshare Score calculations.
-    # This line reqeuests 0 GPU's by default.
+    # This line requests 0 GPU's by default.
     #
     #SBATCH --gres="gpu:0"
     ##################################################################
     # Load any modules that are required.
 This is exactly the same as
-    # loading them manually, with a space-seperated list, or you can
+    # loading them manually, with a space-separated list, or you can
     # write multiple lines.
     # You will need to uncomment these.
     #module add miniconda/3.0 cuda10.0/toolkit/10.0.130